Course overview

 In the arts stream, you will develop specialist knowledge in your chosen disciplines and learn how to apply creative and strategic thinking to solve real-world issues.
 You will also develop transferable skills such as communication, research, critical thinking, and problem-solving, making you highly employable within a range of industries.

-Benefit from the many work placements we offer, and you will graduate ready to take your studies beyond the classroom and into the real world.
-Advance your job-readiness and gain a competitive edge by undertaking a study tour, internationally focused internship in Australia or overseas, language study, or longer study abroad exchange experience *.
+Benefit from the many work placements we offer and graduate ready to take your studies beyond the classroom and into the real world.
+Advance your job-readiness and gain a competitive edge by undertaking a study tour, internationally focused internship in Australia or overseas, language study, or longer study abroad exchange experience.
+You'll also be supported by Deakin to design your internship.
+Choose from 600+ employers or craft your own.

 Award granted